Chicago: Darien High School’s Spring Musical

 The Broadway play Chicago is based on the lives of Roxie and Velma, two girls with the dream of being famous.
 Roxie desires to be famous, and when the man she is sleeping with does not keep his promise of making her famous, she shoots him.
 Velma is an actress who has slipped from the grasps of fame and is trying to claw her way back to the top.
 Unfortunately, she finds herself in jail after killing her sister and husband, when she finds them in bed together.
 Both girls embark on an adventure for fame, the murderous type of fame.
 With both murderesses fighting for the spotlight, Chicago becomes the battlefield between two rivals who will go to whatever lengths it takes to be famous.

-Hearing that this will be the musical at Darien High this year brings a mix of emotions.
+Hearing that this will be the musical at DHS this year brings to me a mix of emotions.
 On one hand, the play is going to drive more students to attend due to the theme being more mature.
 Meaning that the humor in it is targeting the adult audience, not necessarily the teenage population.
 Hence, driving the amount of money entering the school for the arts up.
 Unfortunately, there is a downside to the play.
 Many younger kids, who are coming to cheer on their siblings, will also be a portion of the audience in the theatre.
-The humor in the show may illicit little kids to start learning the inappropriate language at a young age.
-However, kids may be less likely to understand the content of the play, because they are so young and are blind to many of the jokes that teens and adults can understand.
+The humor and language in the show may be inappropriate for those attendees.
+However, kids may be less likely to understand that content of the play, because they are so young and many of the jokes might go over their heads.

 I guess Trina Vega may not have read the true script of Chicago, because, like many Nickelodeon viewers, I was duped into believing that Chicago was a play for children.